mbhall88/psdm/README.md

 ```
 $ psdm --help
 psdm 0.1.0
+Michael Hall <michael@mbh.sh>
 Compute a pairwise SNP distance matrix from one or two alignment(s)

 USAGE:
-    psdm [FLAGS] [OPTIONS] <alignments>...
+    psdm [OPTIONS] [ALIGNMENTS]...

-FLAGS:
+ARGS:
+    <ALIGNMENTS>...
+            FASTA alignment file(s) to compute the pairwise distance for.

+            Providing two files will compute the distances for all sequences in one file against all
+            sequences from the other file - i.e., not between sequences in the same file.
+The first
+            file will be the column names, while the second is the row names.
+The alignment file(s)
+            can be compressed.

+OPTIONS:
+    -c, --case-sensitive
+            Case matters - i.e., dist(a, A) = 1

+    -d, --delim <DELIMITER>
+            Delimiting character for the output table

+            [default: ,]

+    -e, --ignored-chars <IGNORED_CHARS>
+            String of characters to ignore - e.g., `-e N-` -> dist(A, N) = 0 and dist(A, -) = 0

+            Note, if using `--case-sensitive` the upper- and lower-case form of a character is
+            needed.
+To not ignore any characters, use `-e ''` or `-e ""`

+            [default: N-]

     -h, --help
-            Prints help information
+            Print help information

-    -i, --ignore-case
-            Ignore case - i.e., dist(a, A) = 0

     -l, --long
             Output as long-form ("melted") table

-            By default the output is a N x N or N x M table where N is the number of sequences in the first alignment
+            By default the output is a N x N or N x M table where N is the number of sequences in
-            and M is the number of sequences in the (optional) second alignment.
+            the first alignment and M is the number of sequences in the (optional) second alignment.

+    -o, --output <OUTPUT>
+            Output file name [default: stdout]

+    -P, --progress
+            Show a progress bar

     -q, --quiet
             No logging (except progress info if `-P` is given)

-    -P, --progress
-            Show a progress bar

     -s, --sort
             Sort the alignment(s) by ID

+    -t, --threads <THREADS>
+            Number of threads to use.
+Setting to 0 will use all available

+            [default: 1]

     -V, --version
-            Prints version information
+            Print version information

-OPTIONS:
-    -d, --delim <delimiter>
-            Delimiting character for the output table [default: ,]

-    -e, --ignored-chars <ignored-chars>
-            String of characters to ignore - e.g., `-e N-` -> dist(A, N) = 0 and dist(A, -) = 0

-            Note, this option is applied *after* `--ignore-case` - i.e., if using `--ignore-case`, only the uppercase
-            form of a character is needed.
-To not ignore any characters, use `-e ''` or `-e ""` [default: N-]
-    -o, --output <output>
-            Output file name [default: stdout]

-    -t, --threads <threads>
-            Number of threads to use.
-Setting to 0 will use all available [default: 1]

-ARGS:
-    <alignments>...
-            FASTA alignment file(s) to compute the pairwise distance for.

-            Providing two files will compute the distances for all sequences in one file against all sequences from the
-            other file - i.e., not between sequences in the same file.
-The first file will be the column names, while
-            the second is the row names.
-The alignment file(s) can be compressed.
 ```

 ## Benchmark